 Our Code of Ethics regulates related party transactions and applies to all directors, officers and employees.
 Any transaction entered into with a related party must be assessed in the first instance by the Bank's Legal Department to assess whether such transaction complies with the laws and regulations enacted by the Government of the Republic of Panama, the Securities and Exchange Commission of the United States or any other laws and regulations applicable to the Bank.
-The Code of Ethics requires that each individual deal fairly, honestly and constructively with governmental and regulatory bodies, customers, and suppliers and it prohibits any individual's taking unfair advantage through manipulation, concealment, abuse of privileged information or misrepresentation of material facts.
-Further, it imposes an express duty to act in the best interests of the Bank.
+The Code of Ethics requires that each individual deal fairly, honestly and constructively with governmental and regulatory bodies, customers, and suppliers and prohibits any individual's taking unfair advantage through manipulation, concealment, abuse of privileged information or misrepresentation of material facts.
+Further, it imposes an express duty on all directors, officers and employees to act in the best interests of the Bank.

-All members of the Bank are required to avoid any situation that might cause a conflict of interest among the Bank, its clients, shareholders, directors, suppliers and employees.
-Each member of the Bank is required to notify, through the use of EthicsPoint, regarding any conflict of interest as provided under the Code of Ethics.
+All directors, officers and employees of the Bank are required to avoid any situation that might cause a conflict of interest and are required to notify, through the use of EthicsPoint, the existence of any such conflict of interest as provided for in the Code of Ethics.